weichian0920/MFA_DAE/README.md

   $sh ./scripts/example_MFA_.sh
 ```

-The results will produce in args.logdir.
+The results will produce in default path ./log/default which can change by args.logdir.
 ### Example Data
 There is an example heart-lung sound 0_0.wav in ./src/dataset/ folder.
 ### Citation